timothyjellison/my-old-portfolio-blog/_posts/2018-04-11-an-easy-trick-for-making-svg-icons-accessible.md

   - Accessibility
 ---

-Lighthouse was flagging the SVG icons in my site's footer as inaccessible to screen reader software.
-I thought I'd have to create some hidden text elements or something unsemantic (🤢) but the solution was actually much more elegant.
+If you're using svg icons as links, you need to provide some form of alt text so that screen readers can announce the icon.
+The solution to this problem is actually easier than you'd think.

-I found [this helpful little article](https://fontawesome.com/how-to-use/accessibility) on the FontAwesome website that explains all you have to do is add a title attribute to your &lt;svg&gt; tag with a text explanation of what the SVG conveys.
-Seriously, that was it.
-Problem solved. 🍾
+I found [this helpful little article](https://fontawesome.com/how-to-use/accessibility) on the FontAwesome website that explains all you have to do is add a "title" attribute to your &lt;svg&gt; tag with a text explanation of what the SVG conveys. &lt;svg title="CodePen"&gt;, for example.&nbsp;

-It reminded me of an important principle: 99 times out of 100 the browser makers and the good folks at the W3C have already found a solution for your problem.
+9 times out of 10, browser makers and the good folks at the W3C have already found a solution for your problem.
 Don't just start hacking; get reading and solve your problems the smart way.